circleci/circleci-docs/jekyll/_cci2/contexts.md

 CircleCI enables you to restrict secret environment variables at run time by adding security groups to contexts.
 Only organization administrators may add *security groups* to a new or existing context.
 Security groups are definied as LDAP groups or GitHub teams.
 After a security group is added to a context, only members of that security group who are also CircleCI users may access or use the environment variables of the secure context.

-The default security group is `organization` and enables any member of the org who uses CircleCI to use the context.
+The default security group is `All members` and enables any member of the org who uses CircleCI to use the context.

 ## Running Workflows with a Restricted Context